diddip21/knx_to_openhab/README.md

 - Alarm based on Datatype 1.005
 - Speed m/s based on Datatype
 - Timedifference based on Datatype 13.100
 - Scene based on Datatype.
-Add for example `mappings=[63='Aus', 62='Automatik', 1='Kochen', 2='Beamer', 3='Allgemein']` to description in ETS to generate automatic mapping.
-MAP transformation plugin required!
+Add for example `63='Aus', 62='Automatik', 1='Kochen', 2='Beamer', 3='Allgemein'` to description in ETS to generate automatic mapping.
 - ppm based on Datatype
 - Percent based on Datatype
 - Volume based on Datatype